slidevjs/slidev/docs/guide/theme-addon.md

 :::

-You can start the server, and will be prompted to install the theme after a confirm.
+You can start the server and will be prompted to install the theme after a confirmation.

 <div class="language-md text-xs pl-6">
 <pre style="overflow: hidden; text-wrap: pretty;">